Overview

 The applicant has certified that the proposed activity complies with and will be conducted in a manner consistent with the approved New York State Coastal Management Program.

-The stated purpose of the proposed action is “Safe access to Middle Pond for recreational activities and navigation”
+The stated purpose of the proposed action is “Greater access into Shinnecock Bay.”

 The applicant’s consistency certification and supporting information are available for review at: